rakhmukova/ScriptAssist/README.md

 python3 main.py
 ```

-6.To deactivate the virtual environment you can run the following command:
+6. To deactivate the virtual environment you can run the following command:
 ```
 deactivate
 ```